Paul Schrader: Marriage and health issues

-Schrader battled a severe cocaine addiction, which contributed to his divorce from his first wife, art director Jeannine Oppewall.
+Schrader battled a cocaine addiction, which contributed to his divorce from his first wife, art director Jeannine Oppewall.
 He then moved from Los Angeles to Japan in hopes of getting his life on track, finally quitting drugs around 1990.
 His second marriage is to actress Mary Beth Hurt, who has appeared in smaller roles in a variety of his films.
 Together they have two children, a daughter and a son.